Sustainability & Ethical Trade

 Our shirts are produced in an amazing unit and in a small factory in Bangalore.
 Our tailors are amongst the most skilled in the unit and are paid the highest wages.
 We’ll happily share details of our suppliers with any NGOs or trade unions out there who would like to ascertain conditions for themselves.
 In fact we’d love to have your help.

 It's a bit of a journey from our tailors in India to us here in the UK.
 Most of our shirts now come to us in compostable biodegradable polybags.

 We find them handy to re-use after in our kitchen compost buckets.
 Some shirts are still in plastic polybags and these can be recycled.

-All tissue is FSC certified or recycled.
+All tissue is certified from sustainable sources or recycled.

 Find out more

 We encourage people to ask us questions about where our shirts have come from.
 We're not perfect (yet!) but are proud of what we do and are happy to talk about it with you either casually or in mind-numbing certification details.
 Please contact email@example.com for more information.